todayisnow/AWS/ec2.md

 - **Features**:
   - HPC-optimized instances powered by AWS Graviton2 processors.
   - Provides improved performance and efficiency for HPC workloads, including simulations, modeling, and scientific computing.

+# Instance Features and Measuring Performance in Amazon EC2

+## Instance Features

+### CPU Options
+- EC2 instances offer a variety of CPU options, including Intel, AMD, and AWS Graviton processors.
+- The choice of CPU affects performance, cost, and compatibility with specific workloads.

+### Memory (RAM)
+- EC2 instances come with varying amounts of memory (RAM) to support different application requirements.
+- Memory sizes range from a few gigabytes to several terabytes, depending on the instance type.

+### Storage Options
+- EC2 instances offer different storage options, including instance store volumes and Amazon Elastic Block Store (EBS) volumes.
+- Instance store volumes provide temporary block-level storage that is physically attached to the host server.
+- Amazon EBS volumes provide persistent block-level storage that can be attached to EC2 instances.

+### Network Performance
+- EC2 instances have different network performance characteristics, including bandwidth, latency, and packet-per-second (PPS) performance.
+- Enhanced Networking features, such as Amazon ENA (Elastic Network Adapter), can improve network performance for certain instance types.

+### GPU Options
+- Some EC2 instance types offer GPU options for applications that require graphics processing or parallel computation.
+- GPU options include NVIDIA Tesla and AMD GPUs with varying numbers of CUDA cores, memory, and processing power.

+## Measuring Instance Performance

+### Performance Benchmarks
+- Amazon provides performance benchmarks for EC2 instances, including CPU performance, memory performance, disk I/O performance, and network performance.
+- Benchmarks are available for different instance types and sizes to help users evaluate performance characteristics.

+### Instance Metadata
+- EC2 instances expose metadata that can be used to monitor and measure instance performance.
+- Instance metadata includes information such as CPU utilization, memory utilization, network throughput, and disk I/O metrics.

+### CloudWatch Metrics
+- Amazon CloudWatch provides monitoring and metrics for EC2 instances, including CPU utilization, memory utilization, network traffic, and disk I/O metrics.
+- CloudWatch metrics can be used to track instance performance over time and set up alarms for performance thresholds.

+### AWS Trusted Advisor
+- AWS Trusted Advisor provides performance recommendations for EC2 instances based on best practices and optimization opportunities.
+- Trusted Advisor can analyze instance configuration, utilization, and performance metrics to identify areas for improvement.

+### Third-Party Tools
+- Third-party monitoring and performance management tools can be used to measure and optimize EC2 instance performance.
+- Tools such as New Relic, Datadog, and Splunk provide comprehensive monitoring, analytics, and optimization features for EC2 instances.